 Header image: Bold Tendencies © Cooke Fawcett Architects & Peter Landers photography

-Privately Owned Public Spaces: debating London's 'public' realm.
+Privately Owned Public Spaces: Debating the future of London's 'public realm'

-Sarah Gaventa, founder of Made Public, director of the Illuminated River Foundation
+Sarah Gaventa, founder of Made Public, director of Illuminated River Foundation

 Ken Worpole, writer and social historian, senior professor at The Cities Institute, London Metropolitan University